Everybit-legacy/everybit.js/whitepaper/README.md

 <a name="displaynames"></a>
 ###Display names
 By limiting username characters strictly to lowercase letters and numbers (plus the "." to separate sub-users), EveryBit.js avoids confusion between names that are highly similar.
 This decision is informed by the experience of forums, where look-alike accounts have been sources of confusion or attempted identity fraud.
-Sometimes a single popular of famous *username* can spawn a dozen knock-offs like *user-name*, *Username*, *user_name*, and *_username*.
-The introduction of international characters into domain names has made the situation even worse, as for example a bank domain could faked using Cyrillic characters that look almost identical.<sup>[12](#footnotes)
+Sometimes a single famous *username* can spawn a dozen knock-offs like *user-name*, *Username*, *user_name*, and *_username*.
+In the world of domain names, the introduction of international characters has made the situation even worse, as for example a bank's domain could faked using Cyrillic characters that look almost identical.<sup>[12](#footnotes)

 To allow users more flexibility in how their usernames display, without reducing security or increasing confusion, we recommend the use of "display names".
 These are variations on a username that can be converted into a valid username by removing invalid characters and converting all letters to lowercase.
 So user "johndoe" could set their display name to "John Doe" or johnDoe or "john_DOE!" but not "Johnny Doe", since that display name corresponds to the username "johnnydoe".
 An example of the use of display names can be seen in how the recipient is show for [I.CX's embeddable contact form](https://i.cx/?icx.screen=formCreator).